Marino Curnis: Early life

 Marino Curnis was born in Bergamo, Italy.
-In 2003, he started to learn Esperanto and he earned first and second level diplomas.
+In 2003, he started to learn Esperanto, and he earned first and second level diplomas.
 He has a Nursery Assistant School Diploma and a two-year course at Liceo specializing in humanities.

 Travelling

 He has taken many journeys on foot.

 In the Alps he ascended: Punta Rossa (Aosta, mt.3660), Pizzo Coca, Pizzo Camino, Pizzo Tre Signori and Corno Stella..
 He twice trekked "Sentiero delle Orobie Orientali".

-In 2003, he walked along the "Camino de Santiago do Compostela" in the North of Spain, from St.Jean Pie-du-Port (France) to Santiago do Compostela (1021 km in 37 days).
+In 2003, he walked along the "Camino de Santiago do Compostela" in the North of Spain, from St.Jean Pie-du-Port (France) to Santiago de Compostela (1021 km in 37 days).

-In 2006 he walked from Bergamo, Italy to Iran in 13 months, through 9 nations (Italy, Austria, Hungary, Roumania, Bulgaria, Turkey, Moldavia, Ukraine, Iran) and along 6000 kilometres.
+In 2006, he walked from Bergamo, Italy to Iran in 13 months, through 9 nations (Italy, Austria, Hungary, Roumania, Bulgaria, Turkey, Moldavia, Ukraine, Iran) and along 6000 kilometres.

 In 2007, he trekked Annapurna, from Besisahar to Pokhara (Nepal).He covered 230 kilometres in 18 days.
-During this trek he climbed Thorung-La, 5416m above sea level.
+During this trek, he climbed Thorung-La, 5416m above sea level.

-In 2016, he walked from Rome (Italy) to Amboise (France) in 2 months, covering about 2000 kilometers following the footsteps of Leonardo da Vinci, who did this probable itinerary in 1516.
+In 2016, he walked from Rome (Italy) to Amboise (France) in 2 months, covering about 2000 kilometres following the footsteps of Leonardo da Vinci, who did this probable itinerary in 1516.

-In 2018, Marino walked the Appian Way from Rome to Brindisi and over to Leuca, 750 kilometers in less than a month.
+In 2018, Marino walked the Appian Way from Rome to Brindisi and over to Leuca, 750 kilometres in less than a month.